Paid Community Pricing: The Churn Math You Need

 How Do You Set Your Paid Community Price on Telegram?

-Setting your price on Telegram takes about three minutes.
-The strategy above is the hard part — picking the right number.
-Once you have that, you add Paprika as admin to your channel, set a price and access duration, and your page is live.
-Fans pay to get in, and Paprika handles access enforcement, expiry warnings, and membership renewals automatically.
+Setting your price on Telegram takes about three minutes once you have the number.
+Add Paprika as admin to your channel, set a price and access duration, and your page is live.
+Paprika handles enforcement, expiry warnings, failed-payment retry, and membership renewals automatically.

 Here is what to set based on your community type: